Japanese CBD Industry Growth Forecast: Now to 2025

 – 2025 projected Japanese CBD sales: ¥82,979 ($629.30m)

-For contrast, the US CBD market was estimated at around $8 billion in 2022 and is expected to grow to around $20 billion by 2025.
+In contrast, the US CBD market was valued at $8 billion in 2022 and is projected to reach $20 billion by 2025.
 Even though CBD’s original market will always be much bigger, a market in East Asia making up around 5% of the US CBD industry’s size is nothing to scoff at.

 And again, the key drivers for the Japanese CBD market’s growth that Yano identifies are: